MortenLoberg/BashDaemonTemplate/README.md

 When the script is adapted to your needs, all ***systemd*** service commands are available at your fingertips.

-Your bash daemon is easily started and stopped using the commands below, and it's equally easy to get the current status of your daemon script:
-*NOTE: Depending on what your script is actually doing, you may need to run these commands with **sudo**.*
+Your bash daemon is easily started and stopped using the commands below, and it's equally easy to get the current status of your daemon script (*NOTE: Depending on what your script is actually doing, you may need to run these commands with **sudo**.*):

 ```bash
 systemctl start mybashdaemon     # starts your bash daemon